gu-ma/co_128_f2501/notes/week03.md

 | 12:00 - 13:00 | Lunch break :hamburger:                  |
 | 13:00 - 16:00 | Hubs                                     |

+### Check list

+- [ ] Licenses (they should test if they can get the floating cloud licences from the software kiosk of hslu)
+- [ ] Group work (how to rotate hardware so that it’s faire for everyone, how to split work in groups)
+- [ ] Space for exhibition, discuss options (Diptych: documentation + interactive artwork?)
+- [ ] Concept development
+- [ ] Deliverable this week: documentation + sketches

 ## Day 02 -

 ### Themes